October is Manufacturing Month

 To support these activities, a collection of resources is available online for employers, school districts, and local organizations to host or take part in open houses or related events.

-Together, we can make the most of this opportunity to recognize the manufacturing industry’s impact in our state and ensure this important industry has the talent needed to propel Wisconsin’s economy.
+With our partnership, we can draw attention to the manufacturing industry’s positive impact in our state and ensure that we have the pipeline of talent needed to continue Wisconsin’s strong manufacturing tradition.

 - Kurt Bauer, President/CEO, Wisconsin Manufacturers & Commerce

 - Morna K. Foy, President, Wisconsin Technical College System

 - Mark Hogan, Secretary and CEO, Wisconsin Economic Development Corporation